datumforge/datum/README.md

 1. [posthog](https://posthog.com/) - Product analytics
 1. [sendgrid](https://sendgrid.com/en-us) - Transactional email send provider

 All of these components are bundled into our respective Docker images; for additional information / instructions, see the [contributing guide](.github/CONTRIBUTING.md) in this repository.
-We're constantly adding and changes things, but have tried to list all the great open source tools and projects we rely on; if you see your project (or one you use) in here and wish to list it, feel free to open a PR!
+We're constantly adding and changing things, but have tried to list all the great open source tools and projects we rely on; if you see your project (or one you use) in here and wish to list it, feel free to open a PR!

 ## Dependencies